bgarcial/async_python_programming_presentation/README.md

 ```

 When this program is run the output shows that both task one and two are running, consuming work from the queue and processing it as before.
 With the addition of the mock IO delay, we're seeing that our cooperative concurrency hasn't gotten us anything, the delay stops the processing of the entire program, and the CPU just waits for the IO delay to be over.
-This is exactly what's meant by "block code" in asynchronous documentation.
+This is exactly what's meant by "blocking code" in asynchronous documentation.
 Notice the time it takes the run the entire program, this is the cummulative time of the all the delays.
 This again shows running things this way is not a win.

 ## Cooperative Concurrency - With Non-Blocking Calls (Gevent)

 The next version of the program (example_4.py) has been modified quite a bit.
 It makes use of the Gevent asynchronous programming module right at the top of the program.
 The module is imported, along with a module called monkey.
 Then a method of the monkey module is called, patch_all().
 What in the world is that doing?
-The simple explanation is it sets the program up so any other module imported that has blocking (synchronous) code in it is 'patched' to make them asynchronous.
+The simple explanation is it sets the program up so any other module imported having blocking (synchronous) code in it is 'patched' to make it asynchronous.
 Like most simple explanations, this isn't very helpful.
 What it means in relation to our example program is the time.sleep(1) (our mock IO delay) no longer 'blocks' the program.
 Instead it yields control cooperatively back to the system.
 Notice the 'yield' statement from example_3.py is no longer present.
 So, if the time.sleep(1) function has been patched by Gevent to yield control, where is the control going?
 One of the effects of using gevent is that it starts an event loop thread in the program.
 For our purposes this is like the 'run the tasks' loop from example_3.py.
 When the time.sleep(1) delay ends, it returns control to the next executable statement after the time.sleep(1) statement.
 The advantage of this behavior is the CPU is no longer blocked by the delay, but is free to execute other code.

 Our 'run the tasks' loop no longer exists, instead our task array contains two calls to gevent.spawn(...).
 These two calls start two Gevent threads (called greenlets), which are lightweight microthreads that context switch cooperatively, rather than as a result of the system switching contexts like regular threads.
 Notice the gevent.joinall(tasks) right after our tasks are spawned.
 This statement causes are program to wait till task one and task two are both finished.
 Without this our program would have continued on through the print statements, but with essentially nothing to do.